-In a California personal injury case, a medical lien authorizes payment of medical bills directly to a health care provider from a personal injury settlement or judgment.
+In a California personal injury case, a medical lien authorizes payment of medical bills directly to a health care provider from the settlement or judgment.
 In essence, it lets the patient receive medical services “on credit” to be repaid once the case is resolved.

 Providers typically grant a medical lien in California when a patient who has been in an accident:

 - Does not have a private health insurance plan, Medicare, Medi-Cal benefits, a Med Pay auto policy or other “no-fault” insurance, or

 - Cannot afford to pay the deductible and/or co-pays under his or her insurance policy, or